wirl-ice/iceberg-beacon-track-database-tools/python/README.md

   * Creates output files

 `ibtb.py`
-* This is the main module that all other scripts rely on
+* This is the main module that all other scripts rely on.
+* Defines 3 classes:
+    * Track class - contains the track data and metadata and info on current processing as properties.
+Has many methods to

 `track_readers.py`
-* Contains Python functions to read specific beacon formats and output in a standard format.
+* Contains Python functions ('readers') to read specific beacon formats and output in a standard format.
 This module is imported by `ibtd.py` and does not work on its own.
-* Includes the standardized format definition
+* Includes the standardized format definition.
 * A template exists to add more reader functions as needed.

 `track_fig.py`